JorgeAV-ai/backup-Obsidian/Natural Language Processing/A Modern Bidirectional Encoder for Fast, Memory Efficient, and Long Context Finetuning and Inference (ModernBERT).md

 - Alternating Attention, alternate between global attention --> every token within a sequence attends to every other token, and local attention --> tokens attend only to each other within small sliding window.
 In this case, ModernBert employs Global Attention with RoPE theta of 160,000 and the remaining layers use a 128 token,  with a local sliding window attention with a RoPE of theta of 10,000.
 - Unpadding, removes useless padding tokens, concatenate all sequence from minibatch into a single sequence, and process itt as a bach of one.
 (Usage of Flash Attention's variable length attention and RoPE implementations, leading to a 10-20 percent performance improvement over other unpadding methods).
 - Flash Attention, compute and memory efficient attention kernels.
-- Torch.compile, 10 percent improvement in throughput with negligible compilation overhead
+- Torch.compile, 10 % improvement in throughput with negligible compilation overhead

 2T tokens of English data from a variety of data sources, including web documents, code, sientific literature, etc.